-Executive Summary 5 Chapter 1.
-Introduction Sources of ActionsAddressing Housing Gaps and Needs Equity in Housing Affordability Defining Terms Used Assumptions 16 Chapter 2.
-Actions 17 Strategy 1: Increase the supply of permanently affordable housing for households that male percent or less of the area median income 20 Strategy 2: Make it easier for households to access housing and stay housed 33 Strategy 3: Expand the overall housing supply by making it easier to build all types of housi Strategy 4: Increase the variety of housing choices.
-Strategy 5: Continually build on resources, collaboration, and public understanding to impr implementation of housing strategies Strategy 6: Establish a permanent source of funding for low-income housing Chapter 4.
-Legislative Needs 75 Appendix A. Action Details 77 Strategy 1: Increase the supply of permanently affordable housing for households that male percent or less of the area median income.
-78 Strategy 2: Make it easier for households to access housing and stay housed 84 Strategy 3: Expand the overall housing supply by making it easier to build all types of housi Strategy 4: Increase the variety of housing choices.
-Strategy 5: Continually build on resources, collaboration, and public understanding to impr implementation of housing strategies Strategy 6: Establish a permanent source of funding for low-income housing Appendix B. Considered Actions 108 Appendix C. References 119
+Executive Summary 5

+Chapter 1.
+Introduction

+Addressing Housing Gaps and Needs 10

+Equity in Housing Affordability 11

+Defining Terms Used

+Assumptions 16

+Chapter 2.
+Actions 17

+Strategy 1: Increase the supply of permanently affordable housing for households that me percent or less of the area median income.

+Strategy 2: Make it easier for households to access housing and stay housed

+Strategy 3: Expand the overall housing supply by making it easier to build all types of hou sing projects.

+Strategy 4: Increase the variety of housing choices.

+Strategy 5: Continually build on resources, collaboration, and public understanding to imp

+implementation of housing strategies 63

+Strategy 6: Establish a permanent source of funding for low-income housing 66

+Chapter 4.
+Legislative Needs 75

+Appendix A. Action Details 77

+Strategy 1: Increase the supply of permanently affordable housing for households that many

+percent or less of the area median income.

+Strategy 2: Make it easier for households to access housing and stay housed 84

+Strategy 3: Expand the overall housing supply by making it easier to build all types of hou

+Strategy 4: Increase the variety of housing choices.

+Strategy 5: Continually build on resources, collaboration, and public understanding to implementation of housing strategies.

+Strategy 6: Establish a permanent source of funding for low-income housing

+Appendix B. Considered Actions 108

+Appendix C. References 119